Names: WCW vs. nWo World Tour, WCW/nWo Revenge, WWF WrestleMania 2000, WWF No Mercy

 In Road to WrestleMania, players took their created wrestler, or their favourite star, from the bottom of the card to the top in the span of a year, with the end goal being to be the main event of wrestling’s biggest night of the year.
 It could be a long road, especially once you won more than one championship, as it could mean at least one match in each division every week, not to mention having to play nearly every match on a Pay-Per-View.
 Despite the perhaps overstayed welcome of the mode, it had its moments, such as the feuds it could generate between the player and the various opponents you came up against.
 It was also the only way to unlock hidden wrestlers, and sometimes that might take several play-throughs as different wrestlers.
 (Usually not for more than an in-game month for any specific wrestler, though)

 WrestleMania 2000 seemed to bring it all and left fans wanting for little.
 It would be the last of four wrestling game to be released for the Nintendo 64 that year, and for the five year span of the console, ’99 would be the busiest year for wrestling games.
-It wasn’t the last, though.
+It wasn’t the last year for them, though.

 The year 2000 started with a Japan-only release that can’t go without mentioning in this article.
 You see, as AKI was sending WrestleMania 2000 out into the world, they were also working on a re-skin/re-tool of the game engine for Japanese audiences.
 The project, titled Virtual Pro Wrestling 2, removed all of the WWE wrestlers and replaced them with a plethora of the top stars and legends from across all the major Japanese promotions at the time.
 The guts of the game were nearly identical to WrestleMania 2000, but the roster, and a few other tweaks and additions, made it a unique addition to the Nintendo 64’s library.